Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Simulation setup

 We assume that the dynamical merger was preceded by a phase of runaway mass transfer between the binary components.
 This mass transfer was highly non-conservative, and a significant part of the transferred mass left the binary in the vicinity of the L2 point.
 Depending on binary properties, this material will be organized in an equatorially-concentrated outflow or disk, possibly surrounded by disk winds or jets \citep{shu79,pejcha16_cool,pejcha16_bound,hubova19,shiber19,Lu2022}.
-The density profile is specific to a particular binary and its history of mass loss and.
+The density profile is specific to a particular binary and its history of mass loss.
 For simplicity, we choose an exponentially cut CBM density profile that extends $0.1\pi$ on each side of the equator and covers the solid angle fraction $f_\Omega = 0.3$,

+The CBM is blended with the ejecta at around $3\rtr$, roughly corresponding to an inner edge of a circumbinary disk located at $\sim 3a$ \citep{shu79} and ensures that the shock collision begins in an optically thin region of the ejecta.
 We set $\mcsm = 2.7\,\msun$ to be approximately compatible with pre-merger binary evolution models \citep{Blagorodnova2021} and vary $\rcsm$ between $0.1 \times 10^{15}$\,cm and $2.0\times 10^{15}$\,cm to explore what happens when the shock encounters the exponential cutoff within or after the optically thick phase.
 Since $\rhocsm$ is blended with $\rhoej$ at some nonzero radius, the CBM mass in the simulations is not exactly equal to $\mcsm$ and slightly depends on $\rcsm$.
 We set the CBM velocity to $110$\,\kms and its initial temperature to 1500\,K.

 Finally, for numerical reasons, we add a background wind-like density profile